awslabs/ec2-spot-workshops/content/ecs-deep-learning-workshop/lab3.md

 +++
-title = "Lab-3"
-weight = 130
+title = "Lab-3 Deploy the MXNet Container with ECS" weight = 130
 +++

-## Deploy the MXNet Container with ECS

 Now that you have an MXNet image ready to go, the next step is to create a task definition.
 A task defintion specifies parameters and requirements used by ECS to run your container, e.g. the Docker image, cpu/memory resource requirements, host:container port mappings.
 You'll notice that the parameters in the task definition closely match options passed to a Docker run command.
 Task definitions are very flexible and can be used to deploy multiple containers that are linked together- for example, an application server and database.
 In this workshop, we will focus on deploying a single container.